3omar146/Distributed-LLM-Serving-System/README.md

 ### Iteration 1: Single-process prototype

 The earliest design used local Python classes in one process to simulate workers and a load balancer.
 This was useful for validating control flow, but it had no real network distribution and no real fault isolation.
-The commented `main.py` file in this repository is a leftover reference to that prototype stage.

 ### Iteration 2: Real LLM calls through an external API